 Some people dismiss slip and fall accidents as relatively harmless.
 However, these accidents can result in serious injuries that could take months or years to fully recover from.

 These accidents are often caused by the property owner's negligence.
-If a personal injury attorney in Macon can prove negligence occurred, you may be entitled to compensation for medical bills and other damages.
+If a Macon personal injury attorney can prove negligence occurred, you may be entitled to compensation for medical bills and other damages.

 The Macon slip and fall lawyers at Roden Law are well-versed in the many details of these types of cases.
 We know how to use state laws to prove that the property owner was negligent and caused your injuries.
 Schedule a free legal consultation today so we can review your situation and determine if you have a case and how much compensation you could be entitled.